SEPTA Suburban Division bus routes: Krapf Transit

 Since ridership on the Route 120 was strong it continued to operate under the operations of Reeder's Inc. even after SEPTA pulled the funding source.
 Reeder's Inc bus service to Concord and Tri-State Malls was discontinued in the late 1970s.
 Krapf purchased the Reeder's operation in 1992 and designated the remaining (West Chester to Coatesville) bus route as Krapf's Transit "Route A".
 Krapf's owned the Route A. On August 1, 2021, the Route A was replaced by SEPTA Route 135.
 Krapf's also operates the Coatesville Link that serves the Coatesville area and the SCCOOT in Southern Chester County for the Transportation Management Association of Chester County (TMACC).

 The Route 205 service started March 12, 2007 between Paoli Train Station and Main Line Industrial Park, On September 7, 2010 service was extended to Phoenixville.
 Service to Main Line Industrial Park eliminated at the same time.
 Service was then rerouted to Chesterbrook after that.
 Service on the Route 205 was eliminated September 3, 2019.
 The Route 205 bus only operated on Weekdays.
+The Route 204 began operation on June 21, 1999.
+Service was offered between Paoli and the Eagleview Office Campus Monday thru Friday.
+Saturday service operated between Paoli and the shopping centers in Lionville.
+On Sunday service only operated between Paoli and the Exton Square Mall.
+Small 30 foot buses were operated on this route.
+In 2025, SEPTA took over operation of this route from Krapf.

 Krapf's along with SEPTA and the Independence Visitor Center work together to operate the PHLASH bus service.
 The PHLASH bus service is geared toward tourists visiting the City of Philadelphia but locals use it too since the one way fare is cheaper than SEPTA bus fare, The PHLASH operates April to May on Fridays and weekends then operates seven days a week from Memorial Day through Labor Day.
 After Labor Day service goes back to Friday and weekend until Thanksgiving then back to seven days a week until the end of the year.
 After that PHLASH service is suspended for the winter until April.